barrawi/linux-sysadmin-labs/README.md

 ## Core projects

+### Cloud Infrastructure Provisioning (Terraform + AWS)
+Terraform module that provisions a fully networked, Tailscale connected 3 node RHEL 10 cluster on AWS from scratch.
+A single `terraform apply` delivers production-ready nodes that are immediately reachable by the Ansible pipeline, no manual SSH, no IP files to maintain.
+- **Infrastructure as Code**: VPC, public subnet, internet gateway, security groups, and 3 EC2 instances defined entirely in HCL — reproducible and version-controlled.
+- **First-Boot Automation**: user_data script handles the bootstrap problem — creates the `devops` user, configures SSH, and joins Tailscale automatically on launch before Ansible ever connects.
+- **Zero Static Configuration**: Destroy and re-apply as many times as needed.
+The dynamic inventory reconnects to new nodes automatically via Tailscale tags — no IP updates required.
+- **Free Tier Aware**: Configured for t2.micro instances within AWS free tier limits.

+---

 ### Automated Server Bootstrap (Ansible)
 A multi role project that transforms a fresh RHEL installation into a hardened, production-ready node and serves as the deployment backbone for the containerized webapp.
 - **Zero-Trust Networking**: Integrated Tailscale (WireGuard) to establish secure, encrypted management tunnels.
 All CI/CD traffic flows through the Tailscale mesh — VMs are completely dark on the public LAN.